Broken Sword: The Shadow of the Templars: Awards and nominations

 Génération 4 awarded it "Best Adventure 1997", and it received the award for "Best Quest" from the magazine Quest.
 The BBC magazine program Live & Kicking awarded it "Best PC Game of 1996".
-In 2005, the Game Boy Advance port was awarded the "Pocket Gamer Silver Award" by Pocket Gamer.
 The game was nominated for Computer Gaming World's 1996 "Adventure Game of the Year" award, which ultimately went to The Pandora Directive.
 It was also a finalist for the Computer Game Developers Conference's 1996 "Best Adventure Game/RPG" Spotlight Award, but lost the prize to The Elder Scrolls II: Daggerfall.

 The Director's Cut was nominated for the "Best Story" award at the 2009 British Academy Video Games Awards, and Pocket Gamer awarded the DS version the "Pocket Gamer Silver" award in 2009 and the iPhone version the "Pocket Gamer Gold Award" in 2010.
 The Wii and DS versions were nominated for the "Best Port/Updated Re-release" award at Adventure Gamers' 2010 Aggie Awards.
 The iPhone version was nominated for the "Best Adventure/RPG Game" award at the 2011 Pocket Gamer Awards.
 The Wii version won the award for "Best European Adventure" at the 2011 European Games Awards.